Ankle protocols

 2-6 weeks

 Patient to gradually wean off walking aids and normalise gait pattern.
-Pt is encouraged to gradually work on range of movement and strength.
+PT is encouraged to gradually work on range of movement and strength.
 Open chain initially and gradually increasing weight-bearing exercises as pain allows.
 Consider OT appointment and ankle class if appropriate.
 Light resistance bike work should commence and consider hydrotherapy if struggling with pain and ROM.

 6-12 weeks